What Is My Legal Obligation to Pay Employees?

 NaturalHR suggests that you talk with the employee to find out what else might be on their mind.
 Sometimes there is some other issue that is triggering the pay complaint.

 If there is a dispute about part of an employee’s wages, you as the employer are still expected to pay the undisputed portion when it’s due.
-For example, if an employee says she is owed overtime, don't stop paying the regular part of her pay while the dispute is ongoing.
+For example, if an employee says they are owed overtime, don't stop paying the regular part of their pay while the dispute is ongoing.

 A few things you might not know about paying employees: